shahsdharmil/Web-Programming/README.md

 Practical - 5.2
 - 7. Write a javascript function to find factorial of a given number and return the answer.
 8. Create different variables of Array and string objects.
 And use all the functions related to that.
+9. Create javascript that scroll some message in Status window of browser.